Biophilic Design: Bringing Nature Indoors for Health and Wellbeing

 Biophilia—literally "love of life"—is the hypothesis, popularized by biologist E.O.
 Wilson, that humans have an innate tendency to seek connections with nature and other living systems.
 Biophilic design translates this evolutionary inclination into architectural and interior design principles, incorporating natural elements, materials, and spatial configurations that resonate with our evolved nervous systems.

 The research base is substantial: organizations including the human-spaces global study (examining 3,600 office workers across 16 countries) and multiple academic meta-analyses confirm measurable benefits of biophilic elements on productivity, wellbeing, pain tolerance, recovery rates, and stress markers.
+For more on this, see why decluttering changes how you feel.

 Core Biophilic Design Elements